kalinchernev/kalinchernev.github.io/content/post/cms-gatsbyjs.md

 ### Starting a project

-When I published my thoughts on using NetlifyCMS and GatsbyJS together to make a modern web site with an admin panel, I started to get questions on twitter how I made a given project and how I organised my a repository.
+When I published my thoughts on using NetlifyCMS and GatsbyJS together to make a modern web site with an admin panel, I started to get questions on twitter how I made a given project and how I organised a repository.
 My reply was always pointing to [the repository storing the github pages for my username](https://github.com/kalinchernev/kalinchernev.github.io).
 A friendly way to say RTFM - the blog posts were the documentation I thought - just fork the repo and tweak it!

 Some people succeeded taking an example, others didn't.
 The ones who didn't, didn't because making websites can be the job of a site builders and not developers.
 Being a site builder with experience and good expectation management with the client is good.
 So, starting a project should be easy.
 A successful WCMS product sometimes means starting with a visually appealing base, and being able to involve developers, where and when necessary on a later stage.
 WordPress with wordpress.com is an example of that.
 Start small, build a prototype, demo it, get trust for more work on a project, succeed, that's what I mean :)